 - Sandals and footwear for walking (see above)

 - Re-fillable water bottle

 **First aid kit should contain lip salve, Aspirin, Band Aids, anti-histamine, Imodium or similar tablets for mild cases of diarrhea, and prescription drugs you may be taking.

 - Cover for backpack

 - Snorkeling gear

-- Healthy Snacks - If you are traveling with children or if you have special dietary requirements and like to eat snacks between meals, we recommend you bring your own snacks to Cuba, especially for travel days.
+- Healthy Snacks - If you are travelling with children or if you have special dietary requirements and like to eat snacks between meals, we recommend you bring your own snacks to Cuba, especially for travel days.
 Snacks are available in Cuba, however they may not be to your liking or as readily available as you'd like.